JNPRAutomate/network_anomalies_automated_remediation_with_appformix_northstar_saltstack/README.md

 screenshot

-##### Run the event driven northstar automation demo:
+## Run the event driven automation demo:

-- Create Appformix webhook notifications.
+### Create Appformix webhook notifications.

 You can do it from Appformix GUI, settings, Notification Settings, Notification Services, add service.
 Then: